-Lion Mane Mushrooms are a true delicacy and are often construed as a vegan crab cake.
-This palatable fungus can be varied in preparation best suited to your taste.
-It is also interesting to know the benefits that mushrooms have on brain health, immune support, and they are usually used to help in the treatment of diabetes, infections, and also to heal wounds.
-These delicious fungi grow in the outdoors, typically on dead or dying hardwood trees.
+Lions Mane Mushroom Recipe are a true delicacy and is often construed as a vegan crab cake.
+This palatable fungus can be varied in preparation suited to your taste.
+It is also interesting to know the benefits that mushrooms have on brain health and immune support, and they are usually used to help in the treatment of diabetes, and infections, and also to heal wounds.
+These delicious fungi grow in outdoors, typically on dead or dying hardwood trees.

 Feel free to jump straight to the recipe below, although, we would recommend you to go through some interesting facts about this mushroom first.